remeyou/nvim/README.md

 # nvim

-The backup of my neovim conifguration.
+The backup of my neovim configuration.